chenxingqiang/jax-sklearn/doc/modules/neighbors.rst

 competitive for small data samples.
 However, as the number of samples :math:`N` grows, the brute-force approach quickly becomes infeasible.
-In the classes within :mod:`sklearn.neighbors`, brute-force neighbors searches are specified using the keyword ``algorithm = 'brute'``, and are computed using the routines available in :mod:`sklearn.metrics.pairwise`.
+In the classes within :mod:`xlearn.neighbors`, brute-force neighbors searches are specified using the keyword ``algorithm = 'brute'``, and are computed using the routines available in :mod:`xlearn.metrics.pairwise`.

 .. _kd_tree: